fmtlib/fmt/doc/api.rst

 *fmt* is a format string that contains literal text and replacement fields surrounded by braces ``{}``.
-The fields are replaced with formatted arguments in the resulting string. `fmt::format_string` is a format string which can be constructed from a string literal or a ``constexpr`` string and is checked at compile time in C++20.
+The fields are replaced with formatted arguments in the resulting string. `~fmt::format_string` is a format string which can be implicitly constructed from a string literal or a ``constexpr`` string and is checked at compile time in C++20.
 To pass a runtime format string wrap it in `fmt::runtime`.

 *args* is an argument list representing objects to be formatted.